Ryeru/gRPC-product-catalog-example/README.md

 Start the shell script and a database should be up!

-Database conection data if you want to verify that it is up (or do docker ps):
+Database connection data if you want to verify that it is up (or do docker ps):

     "url": jdbc:postgresql://localhost:5432/webshop
     "username" postgres